Touro GST Search

 Payam is an experienced instructional designer and currently leads the Computer Science department at Touro University as the deputy chair.
 Payam earned his B.A. from Yeshiva University in Computer Science and his M.S. from Touro University Graduate School of Technology in Instructional Design.

-Interim Chair UX/UI and Interaction Design Li Gardiner
+Chair, UX/UI and Interaction Design Ilene Silverberg

-UX/UI and Interaction Design
+Chair, UX/UI and Interaction Design